- Challenger High School

 The staff at Challenger is prepared and committed to providing collaborative support as we continue our journey of helping students to graduate from high school and move on to post-high school education or the world of work.
-Our mission is to provide students a safe environment, with smaller class sizes and an alternative setting for students to learn and grow in.
+Our mission is to provide students a safe environment, with smaller class sizes and a more flexible setting for students to learn and grow in.

-At Challenger we are committed to providing students with a rigorous and relevant education.
+At Challenger we are committed to providing students with a rigorous and relevant education while building strong relationships with our families.
 Our students are graduating at a time where they will be competing in a global economy; they must demonstrate critical thinking skills, be able to analyze, problem-solve, and communicate.
 It is our responsibility to prepare them for this world and to be career and college ready when they graduate.
 Your student will be challenged, supported, and encouraged to do their best work while at Challenger.